IgorBekchruin/crm_fastapi/README.md

 * CSS
 * Bootstrap

-Added order caching using radishes.
-For a presentable look, a front-end part has been added.
+Added order caching using redis.
+For a presentable look, a frontend part has been added.
-The project is designed in Docker and Docker Compos.
+The project is designed in Docker and Docker-compose.